asujaykk/Road-segmentation-UNET-model/README.md

    2. The infrenec model by default shows input image (color image), predicted road mask (binary image) , Final output (mask impossed on red layer of input image) in seperate windows as shown below.
   ![Screenshot from 2022-04-09 12-55-31](https://user-images.githubusercontent.com/78997596/162561628-b3afaa92-3fd6-4700-95c9-8b6c12099b89.png)

  We have a few pretrained models under 'models/pretrained_models' folder for testing.
-And they can be tested with the following inference script
+And they can be tested with the following inference script.
  ~~~
  python3 inference.py --src <path_to_mp4_video>  --model models/pretrained_models/road_segmentation_160_160.h5
  ~~~
  The command line parameters expected by 'inference.py' is explained below.
- 1. --src : Path to input video file (recommended mp4 format)
+ 1. --src : Path to input video file (recommended mp4 format).
- 2. --model : Path to keras model to be used for inferencing (default : 'models/pretrained_models/road_segmentation_160_160.h5')
+ 2. --model : Path to keras model to be used for inferencing (default : 'models/pretrained_models/road_segmentation_160_160.h5').

  If you want to test the model that you created before, then please change the '--model' parameter to 'models/pretrained_models/road_segmentation_160_160_test.h5'. and run the 'inference.py'.